 The Arctic region extends from the Arctic Ocean (surrounding the North Pole) to the tundra and northern boreal forest of North America and Eurasia.
 It is home to ecosystems and peoples uniquely adapted to extreme conditions, and is a harsh and challenging environment at the best of times.
 Due to the direct and diverse effects of climate change, the Arctic is warming faster than the rest of the globe and changes are already underway.
 The rise in sea level, loss of multiyear sea ice, and rapid warming trend seen in recent decades are changing the face of the Arctic faster than predicted.
 As a result, species that live there year-round, or are reliant on the Arctic for much of their life cycle, are at serious risk.

-Even without large-scale development in the region, Arctic species are increasingly exposed to environmental contaminants, such as mercury, due to long-range atmospheric transportation, which tends to deposit more in the Arctic than elsewhere.
+Even without large-scale development in the region, Arctic species are increasingly exposed to environmental contaminants (e.g., mercury) which tend to deposit more in the Arctic than elsewhere.

 Climate change can further exacerbate the risks of mercury contamination to Arctic wildlife.
 As temperatures rise, mercury previously sequestered in permafrost is released, and the rate of mercury methylation is increased, making it more bioavailable for uptake by Arctic species.